AlfieMaskell/Numpad-Trainer/README.md

 Also contains minor settings configurations and reset capabilities

 Very basic, very poorly organised and probably impossible to get running.
 One of my first ever projects which I committed to and saw to the end
-(thouh I made no commits as I had no idea what Version Control or Git was, sorry)
+(though I made no commits as I had no idea what Version Control or Git was, sorry)

 **Installation**:
 To be honest, I couldn't tell you how to run this.
 I made it on Visual Studio 2022.
 Maybe download it and try running MainWindow.xaml.cs